digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/persistence.rst

 The environment variable for ``ORACLE_PASSWORD`` needs to be set and exported so that it is accessible for substitution in the configuration files.

-The persistence configuration for the Participant is an extended version based on the previous configuration for participant nodes with the addition of the Ledger API JDBC URL string:
+The persistence configuration for the Participant is an extended version-based on the previous configuration for participant nodes with the addition of the Ledger API JDBC URL string: